captainzero93/Protect-Images-from-AI-PixelGuard/README.md

      source venv/bin/activate
      ```

-3. Install the required dependencies ( since I specified specific package versions it is vest to use VENV ):
+3. Install the required dependencies ( since I specified specific package versions it is best to use VENV ):
    ```
    pip install -r requirements.txt
    ```